cirosantilli/china-dictatorship/FAQ.md

 Even if you saw something yourself, how can you be sure that it is representative?

 And now that it has changed, maybe China should unban it?

+### FLG is dangerous because LHZ has too much power over followers

+I agree that there is danger in every religion, and specially new religions.

+However the same point can be made about political parties and in particular the CCP and it's chairman.

+Couldn't a charismatic leader chairman gain more and more power (like Xi seems to be doing), and eventually start a war and kill millions?
+Or just kill some minority which is not happy about the situation.

+Similarly, any charismatic leader of a pro democracy movement could become the leader of a terrorist organization.

+If you ever want democracy, you will have to learn to accept the beliefs of others, and only punish them when they actually break a law.

+### FLG downplays the fact that it is a religion

+I think that most people in the West would classify FLG as a religion if they are told that it mentions higher intelligent beings, other dimensions, and have weekly meetings where they read from a sacred book.

+Or a cult, which is nothing but a new / small religion with negative connotation, and thus meaningless.

+But consider this: how to classify what a religion is?

+Some would answer: science is what everyone can perceive with their own senses.

+But FLG followers claim to feel FLG energies when doing the exercises, and a few of them have the power of seeing the other dimensions.

+On the other hand, how many of your friends have experienced the laws of quantum field theory or general relativity in a very direct way?

+You may argue all, because e.g. of gravity.
+But so can FLG followers, saying that large historical events are due to their gods and daemons.

+### FLG media is not transparent about its affiliation

+Agreed, and it is a point that hurts more than helps their cause: e.g. New Tang Dynasty TV, Epoch Times and Shen Yun.

+But are all media forced to state their affiliation?
+Should all major newspapers start taking pools of how many employees follow which religion, and put that in their print?

 ### FLG is a fake religion